• Skip to primary navigation

 Jump to Recipe

-pinterest image with title for peach compote.
+pin image with the title nectarine compote.

 From breakfast to dessert, you can serve it on its own; it can be added to other desserts; you can even serve it as a small side dish for savory dishes, like roasted duck breast, for instance.
+Try this delicious Apricot Sauce or make some Stewed Pears, too.

 Jump to recipe